ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

   name: python3
 ---

-# Developing `pyrealm`
+# Developing `virtual_ecosystem`

-This page gives an overview of the process of contributing code to the `pyrealm` package, along with the development environment and tools you will need to setup to work with the codebase.
+This page gives an overview of the process of contributing code to the `virtual_ecosystem` package, along with the development environment and tools you will need to setup to work with the codebase.

 ## What is a package contributor?

-Being a contributor is all about helping improve the `pyrealm` package.
+Being a contributor is all about helping improve the `virtual_ecosystem` package.
 That could be something very small, like fixing typos in the package website, or something large, like adding a draft of an entirely new science module to the package.

 We welcome _all_ contributions, but we need to manage contributions of code and documentation to make sure everything works properly together and to keep the code and